kct2020/goutpal-com-skeleventy/site/blog/starting-gout-plans/index.md

 Your first step should be to consult your family physician.
 Because an increasing number of medical practices offer care services that go beyond testing, diagnosis, and prescriptions.
 For example, they might provide mentoring services to help you plan.
 Or educational materials to help you understand your gout management options.

 Unfortunately, most frontline physicians do not yet offer personal gout care services.
-Also many patients feel that they would like to control their own gout and uric acid plans.
+Also, many patients feel that they would like to control their own gout and uric acid plans.
 In which case, you need a methodical approach to keeping your plans and notes.

 In the early days, I used this website to record my research and my treatment progress.
 And I'm happy to help anyone who wants to take that approach.
 But it is more time-consuming than most people would like.
 So what if you don't have experience of organizing this type of information?

 ## Gout Mind Maps

-Mindmapping is a great tool for making notes, assigning priorities, and recording progress.
+Mind mapping is a great tool for making notes, assigning priorities, and recording progress.
 So I highly recommend MindMup.
 Which is an app that works in most web browsers - mobile or desktop.
 Personally, I find it easier to work mostly on a desktop computer.
 Then make smaller adjustments to my plans on my smartphone.

-Anyway, the <a href="https://drive.mindmup.com/">free MindMup plan</a> has more than enough features for any amout of gout planning.
+Anyway, the <a href="https://drive.mindmup.com/">free MindMup plan</a> has more than enough features for any amount of gout planning.
 So I will use it for most of my gout plan examples.
 Also, I'll make my templates available to anyone who requests them (see Issues link below).

 ## Starting Your Gout Plan